Best High-End Knife Sets For Professional Or Home Use

 As for the actual feel of the knives, they are somewhere in between the Zwilling Pro series and the Kramer knives.
 The slanted bolster makes the larger knives very comfortable in a pinch grip, and the slightly rounded handle is easy to grip and doesn’t have any harsh corners to bite into the palm of the hand.

-This is an especially complete set, including a bunch of knives you probably won’t use, but who’s to say you won’t find some blocks of cheese to slice up with that tomato/cheese knife?
+This is more than a complete set, including a bunch of knives you probably won’t use, but who’s to say you won’t find some blocks of cheese to slice up with that tomato/cheese knife?
 And the santoku can be a nice change of pace if you want to push cut through a lot of vegetables when you get bored with the western style chef’s knife.
 The point is, there’s a lot of options in this set.

 If want want in in-depth look at how the Thomas Keller Signature Collection performs in the kitchen, check out our review of the 8-inch chef knife.